In conversation with your environment

 • in what areas your plan has been modified in response to the comments

-In reviewing the application, the Board of Mayor and Aldermen tests whether the interests of the surrounding area have been adequately considered.
+In reviewing the application, board of mayor and aldermen tests whether the interests of the surrounding area have been adequately considered.

 How do you engage with your environment?

 Below we describe how to organize the conversation with the environment in a few steps.
 You can do this in whatever way seems best to you.
-It does not always have to be a personal conversation; it may also be sufficient to collect the responses in writing.
+It does not always have to be a face-to-face meeting; it may also be sufficient to collect responses in writing.

 1. Map out who will be affected by your plan